 The first way to verify a laundromat’s income is to use a water analysis.
-This technique is not precise but will give you a decent ballpark of how much money a laundromat is making.
+This technique is not precise but will give you a decent ballpark figure for how much money a laundromat is making.

-Here’s the concept.
-Laundromats consist of various size washing machines.
-For each size of washing machine, you’ll need to determine how many gallons of water are used per wash cycle.
-You need to do this for each size of the machine in the laundromat.
+Laundromats house washing machines of various sizes.
+For each size, you’ll need to determine how many gallons of water are used per wash cycle.
 It’s a little bit labor intensive but can help you determine the income of the laundromat.

 Once you have found out the water usage, the next piece of information you need is the average number of times per day each machine is used.
 With those two pieces of information and the vend price, you can find out the approximate income of the laundromat.
 The formula looks like this:

-Do this for each size of the machine and add them together to get the total wash income.
+Do this for each size washing machine and add them together to get the total wash income.
 Multiply the total wash income by .35 (35%) to determine an approximate dryer income.
 This should be close to the reported income.

-The second way to verify income is through a series of coin collections with the seller.
-The concept of this method is that you will physically collect coins over a series of weeks to verify that the laundromat’s income is what the seller claims it is.
+The second way to estimate income is through a series of coin collections with the seller.
+Using this method, you’ll physically collect coins over a series of weeks to verify that the laundromat’s income is what the seller claims it is.

-The third way to verify a laundromat’s income is by obtaining a paper trail from the seller.
+The third way to determine a laundromat’s income is by obtaining a paper trail from the seller.
 Documents you can request to help you verify income are the business taxes and bank deposit statements.
-The sellers may or may not give you access to this information but you can always ask.
+The sellers may or may not give you access to this information but it never hurts to ask.
 If they refuse to disclose those documents, it’s not necessarily a deal-breaker, but it is a signal to proceed with caution and be extra diligent.

 Request bills and statements